 I can’t say for sure.

-Maybe I was reincarnated from a Hun or a Comanche or a Mongol.
-Those were among the greatest horsemen of all time.
+Maybe I was reincarnated from a Hun or a Comanche or a Mongol; those were among the greatest horsemen of all time.

 Maybe I rode well because my grandfather was a Texas cowboy,

-Who slept many a night next to his horse under a celestial canopy.
+A man who slept many a night next to his horse under a celestial canopy.

 Cowboy runs in my blood.